zellygao/CS.11.03-Quiz.3.1/README.md

 twoAsOne(4,6,12);	// Returns false

 5. Inside the Main class, complete the method endUp.
-This method will take a String as an argument and return a string where the last three characters have been capitalized.
+This method will take a String as an argument and return a String where the last three characters have been capitalized.
 If there are less than three characters in the argument, then capitalize all of the characters.

 endUp(“hello”);	// Returns “heLLO”